kedar9444/ngx-frappe-charts/README.md

 ## Bar chart, Line chart and Axis-Mixed chart tag

-This component is used for drawing bar, line nad mixed charts. you have to add the componant as follows.
+This component is used for drawing bar, line and mixed charts. you have to add the componant as follows.

 ```html
 <ngx-frappe-charts-bar